 Hurt in a car accident?

 If you’re hurt in a collision that was someone else’s fault, you have a right to compensation for your injuries.
-That compensation includes financial losses, like any time lost from work and the price of necessary treatment (even if paid by your own insurance, Medicare, or Medicaid).
-It also includes losses like physical pain; suffering; total or partial disability; frustration, disappointment, and other emotional distress; and lost opportunities to enjoy life, activities, and relationships with friends and family.
+That compensation includes financial losses, such as any time lost from work and the price of necessary treatment (even if paid by your own insurance, Medicare, or Medicaid).
+It also includes losses, such as physical pain, suffering, total or partial disability, frustration, disappointment, and lost opportunities to enjoy life, activities, and relationships with friends and family.

-The at-fault driver’s liability insurance company doesn’t have to pay for any of your losses, though, until either a jury tells them to or you and the auto insurance company agree on the total amount the insurance company should pay you for all your losses.
-Typically, insurance companies won’t pay any part of a claim for injury until they are ready to pay the entire loss.
-So you shouldn’t assume they will pay any medical bills or lost earnings until you’re ready to settle your whole claim — past and future.
+The at-fault driver’s liability insurance company doesn’t have to pay for any of your losses though, until either a jury tells them to, or you and the auto insurance company agree on the total amount the insurance company should pay you for your losses.
+Typically, insurance companies won’t pay any part of a claim for injury until they’re ready to pay the entire loss.
+So you shouldn’t assume they’ll pay any medical bills or lost earnings until you’re ready to settle your whole claim — past and future.

-Knowing what you’re entitled to, understanding what insurance applies, and dealing with the various rules and procedures that apply to personal injury claims can be overwhelming to the average person – and even to the average lawyer.
-You will be protecting yourself best if you hire attorneys who focus on representing injured people and their families.
-Turbak Law Office, P.C. frequently deals will car accidents and vehicle collisions where someone is injured and we’d be glad to try to help you.
+Knowing what you’re entitled to, understanding what insurance applies, and dealing with the various rules and procedures that apply to personal injury claims can be overwhelming to the average person and even to the average lawyer.
+You’ll be protecting yourself best if you hire attorneys who focus on representing injured people and their families.
+Turbak Law Office, P.C. frequently deals will car accidents and vehicle collisions where someone is injured, and we’d be glad to try to help you.

-As with most all cases that Turbak Law Office, P.C. takes, we generally do not work on an hourly basis.
+As with most all cases that Turbak Law Office, P.C. takes, we generally don’t work on an hourly basis.
 In almost all cases, especially car accidents and collisions, we work on a contingency fee basis.
-This means that we do not get paid until you get paid, and if we are not able to get you compensation you are usually not responsible for our services.
+This means that we don’t get paid until you get paid.
+And if we’re unable to get you compensation, you’re usually not responsible for our services.
 This all depends on our particular Legal Services Agreement.